telerik/winforms-docs/scheduler/print-support/schedulerprintstyles.md

 ## DetailsStyle

+>caption Figure 5: SchedulerDetailsPrintStyle
 ![scheduler-print-support-schedulerprintstyle-detailsstyle](images/scheduler-print-support-schedulerprintstyle-detailsstyle.png)

-The SchedulerDetailsPrintStyle defines printing of RadScheduler in a continuous manner.
+The __SchedulerDetailsPrintStyle__ defines printing of RadScheduler in a continuous manner.
 Appointments are printed in ascending order of their start date.
 This mode does not provide page headers.

 Similar to the previous modes, you can set properties that define the size of specific visual parts  of the page.
 You can also specify the condition under which the printing should continue on the next page.
 Four page break modes are available:

-* __Default__ – the printing continues to the next page there is no space left on the current page.
+* __Default__: The printing continues to the next page there is no space left on the current page.

-* __Day__ – the printing continues to the next page when the next appointment has a different date or there is no space left on the current page.
+* __Day__: The printing continues to the next page when the next appointment has a different date or there is no space left on the current page.

-* __Week__ – the printing continues to the next page when the next appointment is in a different week or there is no space left on the current page.
+* __Week__: The printing continues to the next page when the next appointment is in a different week or there is no space left on the current page.

-* __Month__ – the printing continues to the next page when the next appointment is in a different month or there is no space left on the current page.
+* __Month__: The printing continues to the next page when the next appointment is in a different month or there is no space left on the current page.

+#### Set SchedulerDetailsPrintStyle

 {{source=..\SamplesCS\Scheduler\Print support\SchedulerPrintStyle1.cs region=DetailsStyle}}
 {{source=..\SamplesVB\Scheduler\Print support\SchedulerPrintStyle1.vb region=DetailsStyle}}